-Over-braking.
-Braking too hard and locking up the wheels.
+Over braking - Braking too hard and locking up the wheels.
 Skids also can occur when using the speed retarder when the road is slippery.

-Over-steering.
-Turning the wheels more sharply than the vehicle can turn.
+Over steering - Turning the wheels more sharply than the vehicle can turn.

-Over-acceleration.
-Supplying too much power to the drive wheels, causing them to spin.
+Over-acceleration - Supplying too much power to the drive wheels, causing them to spin.

-Driving Too Fast.
-Most serious skids result from driving too fast for road conditions.
-Drivers who adjust their driving to conditions don't overaccelerate and don't have to over-brake or oversteer from too much speed.
+Driving Too Fast - Most serious skids result from driving too fast for road conditions.
+Drivers who adjust their driving to conditions do not over accelerate and do not have to over brake or over steer from too much speed.